Choose Command Syntax or Function Syntax

 as the divisor.

-If you issue this statement at the command line, MATLAB can access the current workspace and path to determine whether
+If you issue this statement at the command line, MATLAB uses syntactic rules, the current workspace, and path to determine

 d are functions or variables.

 However, some components, such as the Code Analyzer and the Editor/Debugger, operate

 without reference to the path or workspace.
 When you are using those components,

 MATLAB uses syntactic rules to determine whether an expression is a function

 In general, when MATLAB recognizes an identifier (which might name a function or a variable), it analyzes the characters that follow the identifier to determine the type of expression, as follows: